 Stock Investment Tips for Beginners

-That's because when learning how to trade stocks, you may be your own best research director, money manager, and market expert.
-Is "now" the time to start trading stocks?
-Regardless of what the market is doing, it's always a good time to educate yourself about how the stock market works and where potential investing or trading opportunities may exist.
+When learning how to trade, you can be your own research director, money manager, and market expert.
+Regardless of what kind of trend the market is in, it's always a good time to educate yourself about the stock market and where potential investing or trading opportunities may exist.

-But first, trading education coaches advise you to "hit the books and study up."
-Here are five pointers for anyone wondering how to get into stocks.
+But first, here are five pointers for anyone wondering how to starting trading stocks.

 5 stock investment tips for beginners

 Consider Warren Buffett's advice: "Never invest in a business you cannot understand."
-Think about the companies that provide the products and services you, your family, and your friends use frequently or daily.
+Traders of all experience levels should think about the companies that provide products and services they use frequently.

 Companies and brands that are visible or ubiquitous at ground level are there for a reason: They're probably well known to the stock market too.
-Investing in them could offer an opportunity to make money off them and share some of the other benefits, such as dividends.
+Investing in them could offer an opportunity to potentially make money and share some other benefits like dividends.

 Of course, there's no way to know if company profits will continue in the future, and companies can stop paying dividends at any time.